 You can either use store bought oat flour or make your own oat flour at home using a food processor or blender.
 I prefer to make my own because it’s cost effective and very easy to do.

-You can sweeten this refined sugar-free cake with your choice of maple syrup or date paste (which is basically just pureed dates – see my date paste recipe for instructions).
+I sweetened this refined sugar-free, vegan oat flour cake with maple syrup, but you can substitute date paste if you prefer (see my date paste recipe for instructions).
 Both sweeteners work well in this recipe.
-Alternatively, 1/2 cup of honey works too.

-Extra virgin olive oil gives this cake a moist, plush texture.
-You can substitute avocado oil or melted coconut oil if you prefer.
+Almond butter gives this cake a moist, plush texture.
+You can substitute pumpkin seed butter or sunflower seed butter if you require a nut-free version of this cake.

 How to make it

-This cake is quick and easy to prepare.
-Start by preheating the oven, then add the eggs, maple syrup, olive oil, vanilla, vinegar or lemon juice, cinnamon, and salt to a mixing bowl and use a whisk to mix well.
+This gluten-free oat cake is quick and easy to prepare.
+Start by preheating the oven, then add the almond butter, maple syrup, plant-based milk, vanilla, cinnamon, and salt to a mixing bowl and use a whisk to mix well.

-Add the oat flour and baking soda and stir to combine.
+Add the oat flour and baking powder, then whisk to combine.

 Transfer the batter to a medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches) lined with parchment paper.

 Bake at 350 degrees Fahrenheit for 40 minutes or until a toothpick inserted into the middle of the loaf comes out clean.
-Then let the cake cool completely before slicing.
+Then let the cake cool to room temperature before removing from the pan and serving.

 Storage and freezing